vezel-dev/novadrop/doc/game/launcher-client-protocol.md

 `code` is the exit code of the `TERA.exe` process.
 This can be `0` or `1`.

 `reason` provides a more specific exit reason.
-Some valid values are as follows:
+Some known values are as follows:

 ```cpp
 enum LauncherGameExitReason : uint32_t